 Length / File Size

-IGTV allows videos between 15sec and 60min, although the longer uploads have to be uploaded from a computer.
+IGTV allows videos between 15sec and 60min, although the longer uploads must be uploaded from a computer.
 Vertical video on Instagram that is up to 10min long must be less than 650MB.
 Longer videos can be up to 3.6GB in size.

 On YouTube, you can upload videos that are a maximum of 12 hours long or 128GB.